mrzealot/absolem/index.md

 And it also promised to be a good chance to grow as a programmer, _and_ to be in complete control of both the hardware and the software aspects of the Absolem.
 So this is exactly what I did.

-I don't want to go into too many details here -- this post is almost a book already -- so I'll probably write about it separately in another post if there's any interest.
+I don't want to go into too many details here -- this post is almost a book already -- so I'll probably write about the firmware separately in another post if there's any interest.
 In the meantime, you can check out the code [here](https://github.com/mrzealot/absolem/tree/master/firmware).

 The important thing is that as of about a week ago, I was able to almost completely (99%) replicate my old QMK config.